ZekeriyaAY/hugo-minimalist/README.md

 # Minimalist

 A minimalist personal theme for Hugo.
-It was ported from Jekyll theme [BDHU/minimalist](https://github.com/BDHU/minimalist).
+It was forked from [aniolm9/hugo-minimalist](https://github.com/aniolm9/hugo-minimalist).

 ## Installation
 This theme uses Sass to generate CSS files so make sure you have the